An Orange by Any Other Name

 That brought me up short.
 I didn’t have much love for house farms, so I’d already started searching for semi-polite words to decline the job.
 “Aren’t the Albrotts rabbits?”

 “I’m adopted.
 And he’s the only Albrott left, after his wife and son died last year.”
 The vixen sighed, leaning toward me.
 “We refused their first offer.
 We expected they’d just come back with a better one.
-Instead, they’ve sabotaged the deal.
-We came back from an out-of-town trip to find the land had been flooded with…I don’t know what, but it’s unspeakable.
+But we came back from an out-of-town trip to find the land had been flooded with…I don’t know what, but it’s unspeakable.
 And the very next day Barton had inspectors out to declare the groves contaminated.
 They’re offering us a fraction of their first offer now.”

 “So you think they’ve deliberately sabotaged the deal.”